darylcbrooks/project-1/README.md

 ![Image](https://github.com/darylcbrooks/project-1/blob/project-17/Project%2017%20-%20Step%2035.png)

-Back in the terminal using Shanna’s account, I have a list of employee IDs to my disposal.
+Back in the terminal using Shanna’s account, I have a list of employee IDs at my disposal.
 Which one should I use?
 The CEO’s of course!
 I copy the CEO’s ID, enter it into the CI application, and click “Check In.”
 The program confirms the check-in and welcomes Kailyn (the CEO).
 Although the CI app doesn’t have defined functionality for this project, it’s easy to imagine the level of access a CEO might have — possibly including sensitive financial and client data.
 If employee ID acts as the only form of non‑repudiation, any malicious actions taken with it could be attributed to the actual employee.

 ### Conclusion